Alfredo-Vargas/.wasi/projects/wiki/terminal_commands.md

+## TEE: read from  stdin and write to stdout and files
+- `echo "yo" | tee path/to/file`

 ## AWK: Aho, Weinberger, and Kernighan Command
 - Program that has the following structures, by default the separator is the space:
 ```bash